IAMRobot4810/workspace_manifest/README.md

 Install The "repo" Command
 ----------------------

-Enter the following to download the "repo" binary and make it executable:
+Run the following to download the "repo" binary and make it executable:

     curl http://commondatastorage.googleapis.com/git-repo-downloads/repo > bin\repo && chmod a+x bin\repo